open/close all folders

 - At least one Trauma Center game has the player character racing against time to remove an infected appendix before it bursts.

 - On The Simpsons, Dr. Hibbert performed an emergency appendectomy on the street, then threw the appendix away as if it were a live grenade.
 It even exploded like a grenade.

-- Another when Bart gets a stomach ache after accidentally eating a jagged metal from the Krusty cereal.
+- Another when Bart gets a stomach ache after accidentally eating a jagged metal toy from the Krusty cereal.
 He's sent to the hospital which it turns out to be appendicitis.

-- An episode of Garfield and Friends had Jon suffer from appendicitis, though Garfield's obsession with a video game didn't help him at all... but between the antics of Odie and the noise from Garfield playing the video game, they managed to alert the paramedics to the situation.
+- An episode of Garfield and Friends had Jon suffer from appendicitis, though Garfield's obsession with a video game didn't help him at all... but between the antics of Odie and the noise from Garfield playing the video game, they managed to alert the paramedics in time.

 - Happened on Rocko's Modern Life in the episode "Tickled Pinky".
 Before the procedure, Rocko has a dream in which his appendix is a little kid whom he consoles with a trip to the fair (and other, increasingly silly last requests) before he's taken out.